 In an emergency, you can provide basic first aid to someone who’s injured until a trained professional arrives to the scene.
 Before you start your shift, make sure you know where to find the nearest first aid kit.

 The best practice is to send one person to get help while the other person stays behind with the injured worker.
 If someone is bleeding, do your best to control it, clean it, and apply a dressing.
-You should also try to secure the scene if you can do it safely.
-This involves keeping other people away from hazards, cleaning up spills, removing hazards, etc.
+Integrating emergency preparedness into your routines includes securing the scene, keeping others away from hazards.

 Shelter in place examples